dresswithpockets/dresswithpockets.github.io/_posts/2023-09-01-why-comic-sans.md

 ---
 layout: post
-title:  "Comic Sans is good, and everybody should use it"
+title:  "Comic Sans is good"
 date:   2023-09-01 5:00:00 -0700
 tags:   fonts dyslexia
 ---

-## Truth is,

-i am dyslexic.
+i am dyslexic :3

 I think this is a pretty cold take at this point; but, Comic Sans just kinda looks _good_.